 Stevens doctoral candidate Jiuyi Zhang was also honored by NASA in its 2021 annual report for related work in photonics, developing a novel method for measuring the absorption spectra in the atmosphere.

-Systems professor Paul Grogan works with NASA’s Earth Science Technology Office as a principal investigator on a project to build a new system that will enable earth scientists to test, evaluate and develop technologies for observing conditions on Earth.
+Faculty have worked with NASA’s Earth Science Technology Office to build systems that will enable earth scientists to test, evaluate and develop technologies for observing conditions on Earth.